Ad

 • McEwen’s: Here, you’ll find sophisticated Southern cuisine with a creative European influence in a laid-back atmosphere.
 Standouts include the buttermilk fried oysters and BBQ duck confit enchiladas!

-• Gus’s World Famous Fried Chicken: This spot is your go-to for all of your favorite fixings, like baked beans, mac and cheese, and, of course, fried chicken.
+• Gus’s World Famous Fried Chicken: This spot is your go-to for all of your favorite Southern fixings, like baked beans, mac and cheese, and, of course, fried chicken.

 • Central BBQ: This Memphis favorite is worth the hype, offering barbecue ribs, sandwiches, nachos, and homemade potato chips.